RexManglicmot/multimodal_audio_visual_correct/README.md

  - Validation: 52 clips (~15%)
  - Test: 54 clips (~15%)

-## Step 4 Models
+## Step 4: Models
-There are 3 models(fusion, video-only, audio-only) and follow the same basic recipe:
+There are 3 models (fusion, video-only, audio-only) and follow the same basic recipe:

 > Take a clip → turn it into a video feature and/or audio feature → feed through a small classifier to predict non-fall vs fall.